hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 ## Astro SSR & Netlify

 Htmx itself doesn't need any outside framework, in order to stand up an app.
-You could write pure html with that bit of javascript.
+You could write pure html with that bit of JavaScript.

 Instead of using htmx with a Go, we used Astro SSR as the api, with Astro DB for persistence, and `.astro` syntax for templating all around.
 The experience here for our small app was simply amazing.
-The complexity of React and NextJS could be completely skipped, and we could deliver an app without any JSON contracts minimal dependencies.
+The complexity of React and Next.js could be completely skipped, and we could deliver an app without any JSON contracts minimal dependencies.

 ## Is htmx the ultimate choice?

-Htmx author Carson himself points out the advantages and disadvatages of htmx based on the situation (see [essay](https://htmx.org/essays/when-to-use-hypermedia/)).
+Htmx author Carson himself points out the advantages and disadvantages of htmx based on the situation (see [essay](https://htmx.org/essays/when-to-use-hypermedia/)).

-To us, htmx excells at going back to basics.
+To us, htmx excels at going back to basics.
 HTML forms are a breeze, and the whole contracted JSON api middleman can be skipped, by shipping HTML directly.
 Especially with Astro, having `.astro` templates all the way through, with minimal external dependencies, keeps the complexity low.

-On the other hand, building this app highlighted also a few strenghts of React.
+On the other hand, building this app highlighted also a few strengths of React.
 Handling the data flow between components is the main purpose of the React component properties.
-With htmx, doing the same while only fetching data once, had us come up with some last-mile javascript.
-The alternative could be to simply fetch more html, which seems to be part of the htmx paradigm.
+With htmx, doing the same while only fetching data once, had us come up with some last-mile JavaScript.
+The alternative could be to simply fetch more HTML, which seems to be part of the htmx paradigm.

-Generally the chance of writing explicit javascript seems slightly higher with htmx, but atleast you know what you're doing, and it's very honest work.
-Though in this case more explicit javascript was written, the perceived complexity was lower and the overall enjoyment greater.
+Generally the chance of writing explicit JavaScript seems slightly higher with htmx, but at-least you know what you're doing, and it's very honest work.
+Though in this case more explicit JavaScript was written, the perceived complexity was lower and the overall enjoyment greater.

 ## Rounding up